Giveth/impact-graph/docs/powerBoosting.md

 power_boosting_snapshot for next round

 ### What if givPower balance of a user who already boosted some project changes during round?
-As we get some snapshot during each round, we calculate average of user's balance in each snapshot so it doesn't matter because we have balance history for that purpose
+As we get some snapshot during each round, we calculate of user's balance in each snapshot and boosted values correspondingly. so it doesn't matter because we have balance history for that purpose and the average of values of each round will be the final value.